 Presenting, The Write Tribe Anthology Book 1

-I am indebted to Corinne, the creator of Write Tribe for encouraging me, and Vaisakh Venugopal for sitting up with me past midnight to do a final proofing of the book to identify changes.
-I like his quiet, depend-on-me attitude!
+Thanks to the creator of Write Tribe for encouraging me, and Vaisakh Venugopal for sitting up with me past midnight to do a final proofing of the book to identify changes.
+I like his quiet attitude!

 What’s in the Write Tribe Anthology Book 1?